|

 other types is junk.
 Nonetheless, all the cells inherit all the genes of

-their common ancestor, the zygote, whether they need them or not.
+their common ancestor—the zygote—whether they need them or not.

 The received view of evolution is stumped